 The attendance at lectures is strongly suggested, the attendance at seminars is compulsory.
-If you
+If you have more than 4-hour absence at seminars (consultations) or do not show activity in the e-learning module, the signature will be refused.

 E-learning program: